SupahSoftware/SupahShortPrintFeedback/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Include as much as you feel comfortable with, but the more you include the easier it will be for me to reproduce and fix.

 If I cannot reproduce I will close the issue.

 Mobile or Desktop:
 Device OS:
 Browser:
+Username:

 Steps to reproduce, be as thorough as possible
 1.